EchoSPLab/MTC-CSNet/README.md

 ```
 python test.py --device 0 --rate 0.1
 ```
-* For ease of use, this command will perform image sampling and reconstruction upon `all the test datasets` at `one sampling rate`.
+* For convenience of testing, this command will perform image sampling and reconstruction upon `all the test datasets` at `one sampling rate`.
 This is an example of the test results from the command line:
 ```
 Setting up [LPIPS] perceptual loss: trunk [alex], v[0.1], spatial [off]
 Loading model from: /usr/local/Caskroom/miniconda/base/envs/DL/lib/python3.8/site-packages/lpips/weights/v0.1/alex.pth